hoanhan101/blog/content/posts/guide-to-the-good-life.md

 ---
-title: "A Guide to the Good Life by William Braxton Irvine"
+title: "📌 A Guide to the Good Life by William Braxton Irvine"
 date: "2020-04-26"
 description: "Psychological techniques and advice to practice Stoicism for attaining a good life."
 tags: ["stoic", "happiness", "wealth", "life", "death"]